rj79/uHeaps/README.md

 # Application example
 Using the above Example class definition:

-    // Create a min heap which can hold up to 7 Elements.
+    // Create a min heap which can hold up to 7 elements.
     MinHeap<Element> heap(7);

+    // The heap is empty at creation if (heap.isEmpty()) {
+        // do something
+    }

     // Create some elements which can be inserted Element e1(3);